stakevrun/db/README.md

 `signature` is a 0x-prefixed hexstring encoding a signature over `depositDataRoot`.

-Unsucessful responses will have status 400 or 500 depending on the problem:

-Any issues with processing the body (wrong content-type, bad signature, malformed instruction, invalid instruction) will get a 400 response with a plain text error message body.
+Any issues with processing the body (wrong content-type, bad signature, malformed instruction, invalid instruction) will get a 40x response with a plain text error message body.

 Any errors raised in processing the request will be relayed back in a plain